 Millipedes Removal: Millipedes are dark brown, worm-like creatures with up to 400 very short legs.
 They have 2 pairs of legs per body segment.
 Millipedes are about 1 to 1 ½ inches long.
 As a matter of fact millipedes have hard shells and will scavenge just about anything for food.
 Usually they feeds on decaying organic matter.
 Millipedes are most active at night and hide beneath objects where it is dark and damp.

-Millipedes removal may not easy using do it your own technicques and in most cases a pest control expert may need to be hired.
-Millipedes resemble to Centipedes.
+Millipedes removal may not easy using do it your own techniques.
+In most cases a pest control expert may need to be hired.
+Millipedes resemble to centipedes.
 Millipedes are highly segmented (20 to 100 body segments).
 However, millipedes have a cylindrical body with two pairs of legs on most segments, except for the first segment behind the head.
 Therefore, it does not have any appendages at all, and the next few will only have one pair of legs.

 How to kill Millipedes